genesiscommunitysuccess/docs/docs/03_server/05_access-control/04_sso_authentication.md

 }
 ```

-For OIDC configuration that uses configuration endpoint the logout functionality can be enabled by calling `logout()`:
+For OIDC configuration that uses a configuration endpoint, you can enable the logout functionality by calling `logout()`:

 ```kotlin title='using the logout endpoint from the remote configuration'
 oidc {